 Lord Jesus, I trust You to create within my spirit a beautiful skip.

 Skip is a non-fiction devotion.
-Concepts are taken from The Kiss of Peace: An Intimate Exploration into Song of Solomon by Diane Virginia Cunio (awaiting publication).
+Concepts are taken from The Kiss of Peace: The Bride’s Exploration into Song of Solomon by Diane Virginia Cunio (awaiting publication).
 Used with permission.

 Copyright © 2019: All Rights Reserved: Skip: VineWords: Author Diane Virginia Cunio; Pen Name, Diane Virginia: www.vinewords.net